Suraj-Khedkar/Codeflow-midmap/README.md

 # star-coder
 Codeflow mindmap
-this is project made by dark phoneix which is still in progress
+this is a project made in collaboration with dark phoneix which is still under progress